Last Updated on

 Brentwood Home talks a big game when it comes to this mattress.
 The company claims it’s the “most natural crib mattress you’ll find anywhere for your child.”

-That’s a massive claim in the increasingly-competitive industry of non-toxic crib mattresses, especially when competing against big brands.
+That’s a massive claim in the increasingly-competitive industry of organic crib mattresses, especially when competing against big brands.

 We’d be lying if we said we weren’t skeptical about this claim!
 So we dug in to learn more.

 One of our main complaints about the mattress industry is the lack of transparency.
 Too often, companies expect us to spend a full one-third of our lives on a product, but they won’t tell us what’s inside.
 Babies spend even more time on their mattress, and are even more sensitive to chemicals and toxins than adults.